-The majority of the state of Connecticut is forested, however Fairfield and New Haven counties host the least forest compared to the other six counties in the State.
+The majority of the state of Connecticut is forested, however Fairfield and New Haven Counties host the least forest compared to the other six counties in the State.
 New Haven is 47% forested and 37% of Fairfield is forest with the majority of forested land small, discontinuous patches of 25 acres or less (Wharton et al., 2004).
+The two counties are primarily developed land or turf and grass (UConn CLEAR, 2015).

 Oak (Quercus spp.), hickory (Carya spp.) and northern hardwood trees: sugar maple (Acer saccharum), American beech (Fagus grandifolia), eastern hemlock (Tsuga Canadensis), yellow birch (Betula alleghaniensis), and white pine (Pinus strobus) make up the majority of timberland in New Haven and Fairfield counties.
 Common shrubs in Connecticut are blueberry (Vaccinium spp.), viburnum (Viburnum spp.), mountain laurel (Kalmia latifolia), raspberry (Rubus spp.), spicebush (Lindera benzoin), huckleberry (Gaylussacia spp.), barberry (Berberis spp.), arrowwood (Viburnum dentatum), honeysuckle (Lonicera spp.), and roses (Rosa spp.)
 (Wharton et al., 2004).
 Upland vegetation within the New Haven project area is characteristic of a maintained park with mowed grass lawns and clusters of trees.
 Approximately 50 trees, between 6 inches to 36 inches in diameter, are located throughout Long Wharf Park.
 At the southernmost end of the park, the Veterans Memorial Park contains landscaping shrubs and trees (Langan, 2015).